FishCommaSteven/PracticeMakesPerfect/README.md

 If you have a problem, experiment, etc you like to share with the group, just add a folder fot it with a README.md file with details.

+Feel free to edit .gitignore file as well!!!

 Have fun!